dart-code-checker/dart-code-metrics/doc/reporters/json.md

 - `metricsId` - an id of the computed metric
 - `value` - an actual value computed by the metric
-- `level` - a level of this value computed by the metric
+- `level` - a level of the value computed by the metric
 - `comment` - a message with information about the value
 - `recommendation` - a message with information about how the user can improve the value *(optional)*
-- `context` - an [additional information](#the-context-message-object-fields-are) associated with this value that helps understand how the metric was computed
+- `context` - an [additional information](#the-context-message-object-fields-are) associated with the value that helps understand how the metric was computed

 ```JSON
 {